chattcp/docs/src/tcp-analysis-using-chattcp.md

 Have you downloaded ChatTCP?
 If not, you can click this link to download it: [chattcp.com](https://chattcp.com)

 Before we start, we need to prepare a pcap (or pcapng) file, which is a packet capture file.
-If you are not sure how to capture packets, you can refer to this document: [How to Capture TCP Packets](/how-to-capture-tcp-packets)
+If you forget how to write the tcpdump command, ChatTCP provides a small utility: [Generate tcpdump command using ChatTCP](/generate-tcpdump-command-using-chattcp)

 ## Select a File to Open